 As a portrait photographer, one of my favourite types of work is couples photography.
 Here are some tools and tricks I have learned along the way about couple poses.

-These will help you guide your couples in your next portrait photo shoot.
-And help them express their love.
+These photography tips will help you guide your couples in your next portrait photo shoot.

 What the couple is wearing affects their mindset.
 You can tell from the way a person poses and their facial expression if they are comfortable or not.